camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for WildFly Application Server 39
   * Replaces WildFly Application Server 37 in the upfront configured distribution and the Docker image.
 * Support for Quarkus 3.33 LTS
+* Support for Tomcat 11
+  * Replaces Tomcat 10 in the upfront configured distribution and the Docker image.
+  * Please read the [Patch Level Update Guide](https://docs.camunda.org/manual/7.24/update/patch-level/) for any breaking changes.

 ## Camunda Platform 7.24 LTS